 What is RFM Analysis? – Learn more by reading this article

-Below I grouped the main KPIs related to the customer behaviours which generally mapped for creating several types of customer clusters.
+Below I grouped the main KPIs related to customer behaviours which are generally mapped for creating several types of customer clusters.

 Purchasing Customer Metrics

 Buying behaviour clearly defines everything that concerns a customer's direct preferences, which are the real expression of what customers will.